GROUNDED IN FAITH-GROWING IN EXCELLENCE

 A football field, an 8 lane track, field events, a grass practice field, stadium seating for 1,000 fans, and a field house containing locker rooms for male and female athletes, training room, storage, and fan facilities to include restrooms and concessions.
 (Future phases of the athletic complex will include baseball and softball fields, tennis courts, and an indoor practice facility.
 While Phase One is our most pressing priority, we look forward to beginning work on additional elements as soon as we are able to do so.)

 We would love to visit with you one-on-one about our project!
-Please contact our Director of Development Denise Hobbs at email@example.com or 817-441-5897 to set up a time to chat!
+Please contact the Office of Development Nicole Reynolds at firstname.lastname@example.org or 817-441-5897 to set up a time to chat!

 GROUNDED IN FAITH, GROWING IN EXCELLENCE CAPITAL CAMPAIGN FREQUENTLY ASKED QUESTIONS